Michael-Alvarado/Star-Wars-Quiz/README.md

 ## Description <a name = "Description"></a>

-Challenge was to create an quiz that had a start button, multiple questions, and a timer that would record your initials and score at the end of the quiz.
+Quiz that prompts the user 5 questions based on the Star Wars film franchise.
+App has a start button, multiple questions, and a timer that records your initials and score at the end of the quiz.
 HTML, CSS, and Javascript files were created from scratch.

 ## Links <a name = "Links"></a>